Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 Multiple potential destinations might be axially aligned, f.e. a menu of options or a toolbar of outlined regions.
 Placing the pointer first along their axial alignment frees the other axis for selecting any of the items.
 Another option can be chosen by backtracking a little rather than starting over at the center of the screen.

 The pointer has four parts that imply the crossing of a horizontal line with a vertical line.
-A gap for the implied intersection also provides the visual clearance for the Xserver cursor.
+A gap for the implied intersection also provides the visual clearance needed for the Xserver cursor when activating the pointer buttons.

 Other programs continue controlling the appearance of the Xserver cursor within their views without interference from the halving pointer.

-Pointer placement by mathemagically halving the screen, rather than arbitrary pointer motion.
-Includes bindings (for numeric pad) for multidirectional placement and activation of the motionbox pointer, as well as
+Pointer placement by mathemagically halving the screen, rather than arbitrary pointer motion includes buttonboard bindings (for numeric pad) for multidirectional placement, and complementary commands for activation of the motionbox pointer.

 Writing and reading is the basis of the computer medium.
 Freedom of expression, t.i. the result of a person taking on the responsibility of speaking for itself, is what has been curiously missing with the commodity computers sold to the everyday person.
 Choice is often the only opportunity given to the purchaser of a computer, choosing amongst decisions already made by the software developers.